-- Chief Mountain Highway (to Waterton Valley viewpoint until January 4, unmaintained after that)
+- Akamina Parkway and Chief Mountain Highway (maintained to Waterton Valley Viewpoint until January)

 Akamina Parkway is open to vehicles to Little Prairie Day Use Area.
 The road will be plowed as necessary and morning closures are expected, to give snowplows the space to operate safely.
 511 Alberta is the best place to check current parkway status.

 Winter driving can be risky, so be prepared.
 Check for the latest road conditions and closures and weather conditions: